 While the study with detailed results is only available to participants, below is a high-level summary to give you a sense of the valuable analysis that we can provide.
 If you would like to become a participant in this ongoing study and fully unlock the insights and data aggregated by Oliver Wyman actuaries, please fill out this form.

-- Medical-only claims dropped precipitously in March through May and have remained lower YoY in every month since COVID started
+- Medical-only claims dropped precipitously in March through May and have remained lower YoY in almost every month since COVID started aside from the COVID claim-driven surge in December 2020 and January 2021

-- Indemnity claim counts have actually increased YoY in every month April through July 2020, despite the overall downturn in reported claim counts
+- Indemnity claim counts have actually increased YoY in every month including large surges in December 2020 and January 2021, despite the overall downturn in reported claim counts

-- COVID-19 infection claims as a proportion of total reported claims reached a peak of 16% of all reported claims in April and July with a spike again in November at 10%.
-The total proportion of COVID-19 infection claims YTD is 9%.
-COVID claims as a proportion of total reported claims is highest in states with presumption laws/rules that cover all employees and, notably, 29% of reported claims in July in these states were COVID infection claims.
-Interestingly, COVID claims as a proportion of total reported claims in states with presumption laws covering essential employees spiked in April at 31% but then has remained quite low since.
+- COVID-19 infection claims as a proportion of total reported claims reached a new peak of 32% of all reported claims in January 2021, preceded by another spike in December 2020.
+This corresponds with the population-wide increase in COVID infections in December 2020 and January 2021.
+The proportion of COVID claims relative to total WC claims YTD is 15%.
+COVID claims as a proportion of total reported claims is highest in states with presumption laws/rules that cover all employees and, notably, 55% of reported claims in January 2021 in these states were COVID claims.
+Interestingly, COVID claims as a proportion of total reported claims in states with presumption laws covering first responder or extended contact exposure employees spiked in April at 45% but then has remained quite low since.

-- One of the most important findings in the data so far is that the ratio of indemnity claims to total claims is up significantly during the COVID months and this is putting upward pressure on loss costs that should be monitored closely.
+- An important finding in the data is that the ratio of indemnity claims to total claims is up significantly during the COVID months and this is putting upward pressure on loss costs.
 Pre-COVID, the average ratio of claims with indemnity to total claims was 20-21%.
-Since March 2020 this ratio has increased to between 22% and 30%, with November being the first month this ratio is nearly flat vs November 2019 ratios.
+Since March 2020 this ratio has increased to between 22% and 29%.

 - The presence of COVID claims is influencing this phenomenon.
 A finding so far is that many COVID infection claims are “indemnity only” and many at least involved a component of indemnity, given that infected workers must quarantine and are not able to return to work.

-- However, note that this trend exists even when excluding COVID-19 infection claims.
-Without COVID claims, the ratio has increased to as high as 27% in April.
-However, we also note that, excluding COVID claims, the ratio of indemnity claims to total appears to be normalizing somewhat in July through November.
+- However, this trend exists even when excluding COVID-19 infection claims.
+Without COVID claims, the ratio has increased to as high as 25% in April.
+Excluding COVID claims, the ratio of indemnity claims to total appeared to be normalizing somewhat in July through December 2020, but increased again to 23% in January 2021.

 - This shift is manifesting in incurred loss dollars in interesting ways:

 - Due to the indemnity influence, incurred dollars since the start of COVID are not down to the degree that reported claims are.
-Incremental incurred losses were down in March through May, up or flat in June through August and down again in September, up in October, and down in November
+Incremental incurred losses were down fairly substantially at the beginning of COVID – namely in Q2 & Q3 2020 they were down 3.2% and 2.1% respectively.
+However, incremental incurred losses have been bouncing back and forth since then.
+Namely, losses were up 3.8% in October, down 5.0% in November, up 5.9% in December, and down 1.2% in January 2021.

-- “Reported Incurred” dollars – defined as loss incurred on claims reported in the month – are up YoY in June, July and September.
-Reported incurred dollars on Indemnity claims are up substantially since April, reaching a high of a 77% YoY increase in June.
-The YTD reported incurred dollars are up 2%.
+- “Reported Incurred” dollars – defined as loss incurred on claims reported in the month – are up YoY in June, July, September, and October with a surge in December 2020 and January 2021.
+Reported incurred dollars on Indemnity claims are up substantially since April, reaching a high of a 106% YoY increase in January 2021.
+YTD reported incurred dollars are up 10%.

 - Changes in reported claim volume across different cause of injury and injury body part since COVID began are fairly similar across all types (generally down between 60-80%) except for COVID related causes and body parts, where increases are significant.